-- 1.3.1 Loads induced by the wind on the cargo and on grillage/sea-fastening features shall be evaluated according to the relevant Articles of Pt E, Ch 4, Sect 2 and Sec 3 of the Rules for the Classification of Floating Offshore Units at Fixed Locations and Mobile Offshore Drilling Units. - 1.3.2 Wind forces shall be considered from any direction in order to obtain, combined with other kinds of loads, the maximum load effects. - 1.3.3 In general, a wind velocity of 51,5 m/s (100 knots) shall be used.
-Where transport is dependent on favourable sea and weather conditions, the value specified in the design documentation shall be taken into account; this value, however, shall be deemed acceptable by Tasseef must be evaluated and suitable slamming coefficients must be considered.
+1.3.1 Loads induced by the wind on the cargo and on grillage/sea-fastening features shall be evaluated according to the relevant Articles of Pt E, Ch 4, Sect 2 and Sec 3 of the Rules for the Classification of Floating Offshore Units at Fixed Locations and Mobile Offshore Drilling Units.

+1.3.2 Wind forces shall be considered from any direction in order to obtain, combined with other kinds of loads, the maximum load effects.

+1.3.3 In general, a wind velocity of 51,5 m/s (100 knots) shall be used.
+Where transport is dependent on favourable sea and weather conditions, the value specified in the design documentation shall be taken into account; this value, however, shall be deemed acceptable by Tasneef.